-At a recent conference, FinCEN Director Kenneth A. Blanco once again reminded financial institutions to seriously thinking about their exposure to cryptocurrencies, and virtual currency AML risks.
+At a recent conference, FinCEN Director Kenneth A. Blanco once again reminded financial institutions to seriously think about their exposure to cryptocurrencies and virtual currency AML risks.

 Identifying Virtual Currency AML Risks

 The director emphasized the need for all financial institutions to look at their AML policies and procedures, especially in relation to virtual assets, adding that “these are areas your examiners, and FinCEN, will ask you about when assessing the effectiveness of your AML program.
 If banks are not thinking about these issues, it will be apparent when examiners visit.”

 “..one issue that continues to come up during these discussions relates to mitigating risks associated with emerging payment systems, including virtual currency.
 To be clear, exchanges are not the only ones with crypto risk exposure.
 These risks are not unique to money services businesses or virtual currency exchangers; banks must be thinking about their crypto exposure as well.
 These are areas your examiners, and FinCEN, will ask you about when assessing the effectiveness of your AML program”.

 Identifying Crypto Transactions and Customers

 As clearly stated above, FinCEN is placing responsibility on all financial institutions to identify and report suspicious activities where they suspect bad actors are using virtual currencies to launder money, evade sanctions and other illicit financing purposes.
 These requirements apply even to those who do not directly buy, sell, provide custody, or have virtual currency exchanges as customers.